malihaspk/credit-risk-classification/README.md

-# credit-risk-classification Module 20 Assignment
+# Credit-risk-classification Module 20 Assignment

 This repsitory contains the Module 20 assignment (credit-risk-classification) Purpose of this assignment is to identify the creditworthiness of borrowers by using various machine learning techniques to train and evaluate a model based on loan risk.
 We used  a dataset of historical lending activity from a peer-to-peer lending services company.